twotwotwo/sz/README.md

 snappy-go library][snappy-go].

-sz includes [a modified version of snappy-go][cport] with the encoding logic ported to C.  It's compiled into your binary: target systems do not need the snappy library, though building the package requires a C compiler targeting the right platform.
+sz includes [a modified version of snappy-go][cport] with the encoding logic ported to C.  (This isn't the more optimized C++ Snappy code.)
+It's compiled into your binary: target systems do not need the snappy library, though building the package requires a C compiler targeting the right platform.
 The port ran about 50% faster for my compressible test content.
 It passes the original test suite, but that's all the assurance we have, so be aware.
 If you want to revert to the pure-Go version, just edit the import statement in your copy of [sz.go][szgo].

 In general, sz is not a mature, tested implementation.
 Some things that would be great: